DarthGizka/IDAPython-free/README.md

  * code for keeping the free plugin from loading with the wrong ida.wll
  * a comprehensive test suite (.py files) for the plugin functionality
- * catch up on the advances and bug fixes since the release of IDAPython 1.0.0 seven years ago and optionally:
+ * catch up on the advances and bug fixes since the release of IDAPython 1.0.0 seven years ago

+Optionally:
- * add a decent Python/IDC command prompt to IDA free
+ * add a decent Python/IDC command prompt and a snipped editor to IDA free
  * emulate missing functionality on the SDK/C++ level so that the plugin can deal with more of the code written for recent versions of IDA and IDAPython
- * port/migrate to more recent versions of SWIG and VC++
+ * port/migrate to current versions of SWIG and VC++

-If someone were to take point on this - setting up a mailing list and getting started on the testing thingy - then I'd lend a hand on the C++/SDK side of things.
+If someone were to take point on this - setting up a mailing list and getting started on the testing thingy - then I'd lend a hand on the C++ side of things.